HCSL Publications

 Comment

-The area under a ROC curve is used as an index of the diagnostic accuracy of the respective test.
+The area under an ROC curve is used as an index of the diagnostic accuracy of the respective test.
 Assuming AUC(u) is the area under the ROC curve and AOC(u) is the area over the ROC curve for an uncertainty of measurement u, we have AOC(u) = 1 - AUC(u).
-Therefore, the area over the ROC curve can be considered as an index of diagnostic inaccuracy.
-In fact, as the plots of this Demonstration show, the relative change, the rate of change, and the relative rate of change of the area over a ROC curve against the uncertainty of measurement are greater than the respective measures of the area under the ROC curve, for the same populations.
+Therefore, the area over the ROC curve can be considered an index of diagnostic inaccuracy.
+In fact, as the plots of this Demonstration show, the relative change, the rate of change, and the relative rate of change of the area over an ROC curve against the uncertainty of measurement are greater than the respective measures of the area under the ROC curve, for the same populations.

 Snapshot of the Demonstration